 - Counselors are generally unavailable during 4th period for lunch.

 By law, most of what students share with their guidance counselor is protected by confidentiality.
-However, there are a few exceptions to this rule which usually pertains to student or school safety.
-Below are examples of information that is NOT confidential.
+However, exceptions to this rule pertain to student or school safety.
+Below are examples that are NOT confidential.

 - Harm to self